googlefonts/googlesans-flex/README.md

 * As a developer of the import script, you can select a branch on which you're implementing fixes to the workflow, e.g. `fix-import-crash`.

-"The name of the branch to import from" is where the updated UFOs will be taken from, e.g. `fb-wip`.
+"The Git reference to import from" is where the updated UFOs will be taken from, e.g. `fb-wip`.
 The name of the target branch will be derived from that by prepending `import-`, e.g. `import-fb-wip`.
 The target branch will be created if it does not exist, or updated with a new commit otherwise.